coughy2/CoughlinLab-main/content/authors/KP/_index.md

     url: https://www.example.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Applying computational methods to understand cellular mechanisms and develop therapeutic strategies.
+bio: scientist by day and jurassic park enthusiast at night

 # Interests to show in About widget
 interests: